What are the hours of this event?

 Are there any vegetarian, vegan friendly, or gluten free dishes?

 Chef Michael’s ratatouille is vegan, and his cheese puffs are vegetarian.
 The Cafe also offers cheese quiche and cheese croissant sandwiches.
 And don’t skip the bread booth for one of our amazing baguettes, fresh out of the oven!
-Chef Mike Ledesma’s Mochiko chicken is gluten free, as is the flourless chocolate cake in the Desserts booth.
+The flourless chocolate cake in the Desserts booth is gluten free.

 Who makes the food?